Scaseco/facete3/README.md

 ## Teasers
+Here are a few teasers to give you an impression of the project before you read on.

-Here a teaser of the terminal application on [Scholarly Data](http://www.scholarlydata.org/)'s [SPARQL endpoint](http://www.scholarlydata.org/sparql/):
+A screenshot of the Facete3 terminal application on [Scholarly Data](http://www.scholarlydata.org/)'s [SPARQL endpoint](http://www.scholarlydata.org/sparql/):

 ![Screenshot](doc/2019-09-25-Facete3-TerminalApp.png)